 - Receive a “match” based on your expressed preferences.

-Tutors are expected to create their own lessons, however, parents are expected to provide relevant content (classwork, homework, etc.) for you to base your sessions on.
+Tutors are not expected to create their own lessons, parents should provide relevant content (classwork, homework, etc.) for you to base your sessions on.

 There are a variety of resources, including activities and games, that you can use during your sessions.